• Skip to primary navigation

 Variations:

-• Almond Extract: If you like almond flavor, consider adding 1 tsp of almond extract to the topping dough.
+• Almond Extract: If you like almond flavor, consider adding 1 teaspoon of almond extract to the topping dough.

 • Walnuts: If you like nuts and would like a little extra crunch add ½ cup almonds on top of the pie dough topping.